-- (1) If the applicant is dissatisfied with any determination made by the Chief Building Official during the application process related to the requirements of this chapter or the Residential Code of Ohio, including the denial or revocation of a permit, the applicant may, within ten (10) business days following that determination, file an appeal by making application to the Board of Zoning and Building Appeals. - (2) The Board of Zoning and Building Appeals shall hear the applicant's appeal at the next available meeting after the filing of the application per the requirements of Chapter 1244.
-The Board may decide to affirm, modify, reverse or vacate the Chief Building Official's decision, and shall render its decision and any order necessary to effectuate its decision within five (5) business days following its hearing of the applicant's appeal. - (3) The decision of the Board of Zoning and Building Appeals shall be final and may only be reviewed by a Court of Common Pleas, pursuant to the provisions of Chapter 2506 of the Ohio Revised Code. - (4) If the applicant is dissatisfied with any determination of the Chief Building Official related to a decision based on the requirements of the Ohio Building Code, the applicant may appeal such decision to the Ohio Board of Building Appeals in a manner established in the Ohio Building Code.
+(1) If the applicant is dissatisfied with any determination made by the Chief Building Official during the application process related to the requirements of this chapter or the Residential Code of Ohio, including the denial or revocation of a permit, the applicant may, within ten (10) business days following that determination, file an appeal by making application to the Board of Zoning and Building Appeals.

+- (2) The Board of Zoning and Building Appeals shall hear the applicant's appeal at the next available meeting after the filing of the application per the requirements of Chapter 1244.
+The Board may decide to affirm, modify, reverse or vacate the Chief Building Official's decision, and shall render its decision and any order necessary to effectuate its decision within five (5) business days following its hearing of the applicant's appeal.
+The decision of the Board of Zoning and Building Appeals shall be final. - (3) If the applicant is dissatisfied with any determination of the Chief Building Official related to a decision based on the requirements of the Ohio Building Code, the applicant may appeal such decision to the Ohio Board of Building Appeals in a manner established in the Ohio Building Code.

-1286.08 GENERAL REGULATIONS FOR ALL SIGNS.
+1286.08 GENERAL REGULATIONS FOR ALL SIGNS